ZhangMengyao0126/42_ft_printf-Notes/README.md

 The linker will combine multiple object files and libraries to produce the final executable file (.out/.exe).

 #### What is Makefile
-1.Makefile is a build automation tool.
+1. Makefile is a build automation tool.
 It defines a set of rules and dependencies that dictate how to compile and link the program.
-2.Makefile will check the timestamps of all the targets and the dependencies to make sure that the output is the newest version.
+2. Makefile will check the timestamps of all the targets and the dependencies to make sure that the output is the newest version.
 With Makefile, we don't have to recompile all the programs when there are changes in the original code.

 #### Makefile syntax
 target: dependencies // target is created from dependencies